igorbenic/simple-sponsorships/readme.txt

 * New: Sponsors Widget can also display a description.
 * New: (Premium) Stripe Payment Gateway
 * New: (Platinum) Package Timed Availability - Set the date range when the package is available.
+* Refactor: Moved Premium translations out of the Free version.

 = 1.1.0 - 2019-06-02 =
 * Fix: Package Meta Table was not Installing